Creating a first scenario

 At the top, next to the Cancel and Save buttons, you’ll see an “Export” button.
 If you click this, you’ll see a green message saying “Scenario Exported”.

-It’s possible that some tasks have a red label “Missing target”.
-This is when a custom task was copied and the new scenario does not know yet which stack item to execute that custom action on.
+It’s possible that some actions have a red label “Missing target”.
+This is when a custom action was copied and the new scenario does not know yet which stack item to execute that custom action on.
 If you click the red “Missing target” label, a modal pops up in which you can choose the desired stack item on which to execute this task.

 Running a scenario

 Open the scenarios list and click the green “Run” button.
-You’ll see that the list of tasks is displayed at the top of the page, together with a spinner which indicates the progress.
+You’ll see that the list of actions is displayed at the top of the page, together with a spinner which indicates the progress.

 Once the scenario has been executed completely (or stopped because of an error), you can see the output when you click the “History” menu item on the left.
 In the list of scenarios, click the “details” button on the right.
 For each task that was executed (and that has any output), you’ll see a “View log” button which will show you the output of a task.